Browse by musical

-Wizard Of Oz, The Musical Lyrics
+Wizard Of Oz, The Lyrics – All Songs from the Musical

-Wizard Of Oz, The Lyrics
+Wizard Of Oz, The Lyrics: Song List

 1. Act 1